Bushyon/Polybar-audio-rotate/README.md

 cp sink_change.sh ~/.config/polybar/scripts/sink_change.sh
 cat module.ini >> ~./config/polybar/config.ini
 ```
-You can change the device by right clicking in the module in your Polybar.
+You can change the device by left clicking in the module in your Polybar.

 Remember to add **sink_device** to your bar modules!
 ![Module in Polybar config](/images/add_module.png)